-MEDICAL SOCIOLOGY 656

-3 credits Prerequisite: permission of instructor A general survey of the field of medical sociology with spe-cial emphasis on application of sociological concepts and methods as tools to aid in the analysis of health and health care in the contemporary urban United States.
+MEDICAL SOCIOLOGY 656 Prerequisite: permission of instructor.
+A general survey of the field of medical sociology with spe-cial emphasis on application of sociological concepts and methods as tools to aid in the analysis of health and health care in the contemporary urban United States.
 (Same as KSU 72323).

-657 URBAN HEALTH CARE
+URBAN HEALTH CARE 657

-3 creats Prerequisite: permission.
+URBAN INCALIN CARE Prerequisite: permission.
 Relationships between urban social structures and processes and organization and functioning of health-care delivery systems in urbanized nations.
 Seminar.